South Wairarapa Wheels Park

 • Seating, bike racks, rubbish bins and other site furnishings

-• Accessible water fountains and BBQs
+• Accessible water fountains and barbecues

 • Water and power connection with service for temporary, small service space

-• Designated space for temporary small service / café and shop
+• Designated space for temporary small service / cafe and shop

 • Landscaped gardens and green space, which could include community planting initiatives, fruit and shade trees

+Based on this feedback, a concept drawing was shared with Greytown residents.
 Public engagement ran from 19 April to 2 May 2022.
 Following this feedback from the wider district, the initial design was approved by council in August, and the project went out for tender.
-Construction will be subject to the same issues facing the wider construction sector, such as the availability of supplies.
-This project has seed funding from Council but community fundraising will be needed to complete the full design as proposed.

 Updates